Author: Alan Ayckbourn

 Wife to Paul.
 A woman on the edge.
 She's reached the end of what she sees as her useful life.
 A life she has devoted to her husband, her home and her children.

 John's wife, a young mother.
 A different generation to Diana.
-She has recently had a brief ”thing” with Paul, Diana's husband.
+She has recently had a brief thing with Paul, Diana's husband.
 Somewhat younger than the other women.
 Dismissive of everyone.
 Desert dry.

 Wife of the unseen and ill Gordon.
 Friends with Diana.
 Her desperate, unfulfilled desire for children has led her to make a child of her unseen, constantly ailing and seemingly helpless husband, Gordon.

 A friend of Colin; Husband of Diana.
 A successful self-made businessman, egotistical, somewhat self-deluded and something of a bully.

 Friend and incompetent business partner of Paul.
 Cuckolded husband of Evelyn.
 He is all nervous energy and forever busy with various projects.

 The reason for this party and the catalyst of the drama.
 He has recently lost his fiancee - Carol, the love of his life, in a dreadful accident.